youthdata/website/README.md

-# website
+# YouthData Official Website
-Youthdata are organization that focus on data science.
-This repository create to build website for youthdata organization.
+Youthdata is organizations that focus on Data Science.
+This repository created to build website for youthdata organization.